pbazard/tutorials/docker.rst

 Image
 *****
 This is the starting point.
-You can either start from an existing image on `Docker Hub <https://hub.docker.com/>`_ or create your own image.
+You can either start from an existing image on `Docker Hub <https://hub.docker.com/>`_ or create your own image by adding layers to the root or original one found on `Docker Hub <https://hub.docker.com/>`_.

+List images: ``docker images``
+List images and their intermediate layers: ``docker images -a``

 Container
 *********